Admission

 Degree-Seeking Applicants

 To apply as a degree-seeking student, you must submit an application for admission.
-Official transcripts from high school and/or colleges attended must be sent directly from that institution to the office of the Registrar via mail or sent electronically using an approved secure vendor.
-If applicable, submit official GED or HiSet test scores.
-Students with 15 or more credit hours of transferable college credit from another college or university need not send a high school transcript unless requested by the Enrollment Services office.
-You must also complete the college's placement test or provide documentation to waive the assessment.
+Official transcripts from high school and/or colleges attended must be sent directly from those institutions to the Office of the Registrar by mail or electronically through an approved secure vendor.
+If applicable, submit official GED or HiSET test scores.

 Non-Degree-Seeking Applicants